 Yes, these terms are interchangeably used to define the type of pregnancy where the woman who is pregnant remains unaware due low hCG levels and no obvious pregnancy symptoms.

 I didn’t know I was pregnant – is that unusual?

-Though it is highly unlikely but research shows that it is possible.
-You may be unaware for a number of reasons.
+Though it is highly unlikely, research shows that it is possible.
+You may be unaware of a number of reasons.
 Low hCG means that your pregnancy tests will come back negative and as the fetus is positioned near the back of the spine, it is also easy to miss it on ultrasounds.

 Secondly having a regular menstrual cycle can be misleading as well.
 Even though the flow and number of days may be lesser but it’s natural to not expect a pregnancy to happen when your monthly cycle seems regular.
 Same goes for birth control methods.
 If you are on birth control pills, for instance, a pregnancy doesn’t seem very likely.

 Even though cryptic pregnancies are quite rare but they do happen.
 If you feel that you are experiencing any of the symptoms shared in the article, it’s good to err on the side of caution and consult a doctor.

 Share your questions or concerns with one of our doctors today to get advice that is completely free of charge.

 Author: Erum is a public relations professional who specializes in technology comms.
 She is an avid reader, a travel enthusiast, and a self-proclaimed story-teller.
 Before joining the content team at Your Doctors Online, Erum was the PR manager at Hill & Knowlton Strategies and was handling communications and content strategy for a diverse portfolio of brands.
 She is also a new mom who is finding her way around motherhood.